lightning/bolts/03-transactions.md

     1. Multiply `feerate_per_kw` by 703 and divide by 1000 (rounding down).

 The base fee for a commitment transaction:
-  - MUST BE calculated to match:
+  - MUST be calculated to match:
     1. Start with `weight` = 724.
     2. For each committed HTLC, if that output is not trimmed as specified in [Trimmed Outputs](#trimmed-outputs), add 172 to `weight`.